lokesh/lokesh-dhakar/src/posts/stripe-front-end-dev-102.md

   <img src="/media/posts/stripe/102/bubbles-array.gif" alt="A wide image of company logos in circles.">
 </div>

 Found it!
-The positions and sizes are hard coded into an array called <code>bubbles</code>.
-Let's copy and paste the array in our code and use it to generate all the bubbles on the fly.
+The positions and sizes are hard coded.
+Let's copy and paste the values in our code and use it to generate all the bubbles on the fly.
 We won't worry about randomizing the logos for this exercise.

 <pre><code class="prism language-js line-numbers">const bubbles = [{
   s: .6,